-The Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 (the Code) has introduced several changes in the accounting policies which will be required from 1st April 2015, the following changes are not considered to have a significant impact on the Statement of Accounts as demonstrated below:
+The Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 (the Code) has introduced several changes in the accounting policies which will be required from 1st April 2016.
+The Code requires the disclosure of information relating to the expected impact of an accounting change required by a new standard that has been issued but not yet adopted.
+The following changes are not considered to have a significant impact on the 2015/16 Statement of Accounts: